NMN Nicotinamide Mononucleotide - $22.99

 The discovery of slc12a8 also puts an end to the notion that sublingual NMN is necessary, because we now know that the stomach can uptake NMN directly, the small intestine and even the colon have expression of the NMN transporter gene.
 Contrary to the misinformation that capsules get digested, almost no NMN is expected to go to waste, as the gut has an extremely high concentration of NMN transporters.
 In fact, what the study suggest is that the small intestine is the primary place for the absorption of NMN, to supply the whole body.
 Quote "These results suggest that Slc12a8 in the small intestine is important for transporting NMN from the gut into the circulation, affecting NAD+ levels in the small intestine and the systemic NMN supply in vivo."

-Capsules are utilized rapidly - The absorption and utilization of NMN happens very quickly, any testing methodology that waits for hours, such as the one used to tout sublingual, that waited 24hrs, would have been inaccurate.
-Testing the effectiveness of NMN must be done in real-time because ingested NMN such as capsules enters blood circulation within 2-3 min and is transported into tissues within 10-30 min.
+Capsules are utilized rapidly - The absorption and utilization of NMN happens very quickly, any testing methodology that freezes blood or waited for 24hrs, such as the older study used to tout sublingual, would have been inaccurate.
+The newest study points out that testing the effectiveness of NMN must be done in real-time because ingested NMN such as capsules enters blood circulation within 2-3 min and is transported into tissues within 10-30 min.
 This was confirmed and traced by using doubly labelled isotopic NMN.

 Quote "We have previously shown that NMN is absorbed from the gut into blood circulation within 2–3 min and transported into tissues within 10–30 min.
 NMN is then immediately utilized for NAD+ biosynthesis, significantly increasing NAD+ content in tissues over 60 min.
 This fast pharmacokinetics has recently been confirmed by using doubly labelled isotopic NMN (C13-D-NMN), showing its rapid absorption and conversion to NAD+ in peripheral tissues."
 Slc12a8 is a nicotinamide mononucleotide transporter Jan 7, 2019 nature metabolism.